shaunduncan/marimo/docs/index.rst

 marimo: a fast framework for realtime widget rendering
 ======================================================
-marimo is a framework for creating asynchronously loading widgets.
+marimo is a framework for creating asynchronously loading widgets being developed at Cox Media Group Digital.
+It is intented to unify javascript code for ajax widgets

 A marimo installation consists of three parts: